nhselect/step1-training/content/user-guide/centremanager/04-registering-delegates/bulk-registration/index.md

 >
 > You specify the date in which the welcome email is shared with the delegate
 >
-> If you choose not to send a welcome email, you will be presented with the option to set up a password on behalf of the delegate which will need to be shared with them
+> If you choose not to send a welcome email, you will need to individually set up passwords for each delegate.

 14. Select: **Choose file** (the spreadsheet with your new delegate registrations)
 15. Select: **Upload and process**